Give Us a Break (TV series)

-Give Us a Break is a British comedy drama television series which was originally broadcast on BBC One in a series of seven episodes between 22 September an 3 November 1983 with a feature-length Christmas Special the following year.
+Give Us a Break is a British comedy drama television series which was originally broadcast on BBC One in a series of seven episodes between 22 September and 3 November 1983 with a feature-length Christmas Special the following year.

 Synopsis

 A London wheeler dealer is extremely put out at having to look after his girlfriend's younger brother from Liverpool.
 Things change, however, when he discovers that he is a snooker prodigy.